yhmtmt/aws/README.md

 Here I describe the filter classes currently included in the system.

 1. sample
 Sample of the filter design.
 You will understand how the new filter can be implemented.
 This class is defined in f_base.h as f_sample.
 - IN: Null
 - OUT: Null
 - PAR:
 f64par : 64bit floating point number
 s64par : 64bit signed integer
 u64par : 64bit unsigned integer
 - PRC: Only printing values of parameters to stdout.

 2. nmea
 IO source filter of NMEA0183.
 The input source can be serial ports, UDP sockets and files.
 File input is only supported for offline mode, and the file format should be "<time> <NMEA sentence>". <time> should be specified aws's common format.(See Etc.)

--IN:  nmea
+- IN:  nmea

--OUT: nmea
+- OUT: nmea

--PAR:
+- PAR:
 fnmea: File path of NMEA source file
 src_host: IP address of NMEA source (if not specified ADDR_ANY is used)
 dst_host: IP address of NMEA destination (if not specified UDP output is not turned on).
 src: Source type.
 FILE or UDP or COM is allowed.
 com: Number of NMEA source COM port.
 bps: Baud rate of NMEA source COM port.
 port: Port number of NMEA source UDP.
 log: Log enable (y or n)
 filter: Sentence filter.
 5 characters are to be specified. * can be used as wild card.

--PRC:
+- PRC:
 Write nmea in the input channel to the IO source.
 Read nmea in the IO source and write it to output channel.

-(4) hd5400

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(5) imgshk
+3. stab

 -Desc: